 The DVD

-And there are extras on the DVD in addition to surround sound and multi-language sound-tracks!
+And there are extras on the DVD in addition to surround sound and multi-language soundtracks!
 Wow!

-Other extras include a music-only soundtrack (I’ll pass on that), a series of black and white stills, pages of the original storyboards, and several beautifully painted illustrations showing designs for costumes, the Mysterians’ headquarters dome, and the giant ray gun machines.
+Other extras include a music-only soundtrack (I’ll pass on that), a series of black-and-white stills, pages of the original storyboards, and several beautifully painted illustrations showing designs for costumes, the Mysterians’ headquarters dome, and the giant ray gun machines.

-Finally, there is a series of previews of other Toho films, including one called “Matango: Attack of the Mushroom People,” which I’m definitely going to have to rent.
+Finally, there’s a series of previews for other Toho films, including one called *Matango: Attack of the Mushroom People*, which I’m definitely going to have to rent.

 Review copyright (c) 2010 by Dennis D. McDonald